Karin Zielinski: Cinema, theater and television

 In 2015, the opportunity to work with Francisco Lombardi, an emblematic Peruvian director and with whom she had the opportunity to work on his latest film, Dos Besos (2015), is the story of a complex love triangle that triggers a series of events and changes in the three characters.

 In 2016 La Última Tarde, Joel Calero's second feature, tells the story of a couple in the process of divorce that has not been seen in 19 years, following the steps during a single afternoon.
 This film has gone through different festivals obtaining important awards as Best Actress for Katherina D'Onofrio at the Punta del Este Film Festival and Best Director for Joel Calero at the Guadalajara Film Festival.
-Zielinski intervenes in the last scene of the film because at the time of post-production the team realized that there was a void that needed to be told in another way, according toher own words: It is a film that flows alone through its dialogues and that only needs that final push of the music in the last scene, when its characters just stop talking.
+Zielinski intervenes in the last scene of the film because at the time of post-production the team realized that there was a void that needed to be told in another way, according to her own words: It is a film that flows alone through its dialogues and that only needs that final push of the music in the last scene, when its characters just stop talking.
 Music then becomes the dialogue that unites both characters in the epilogue, becomes their voice imperceptibly and leads us to the end.